 Yes, you’re right.
 Thanks for confirming.

 Maybe, an idea for improvement is to create a new repeat type like ‘repeat every x to y days’.
-This will give more flexibility.4 weeks, 1 day ago FernandoParticipant
+This will give more flexibility.3 months, 1 week ago FernandoParticipant

 BTW, it would be a great idea to have a toogle option “Automatically use hotlist on all tasks”.
 By default, both “hotlist” options are unchecked, and sometimes I forget to check them and I lose tasks because of this.

 Thanks for the suggestion, @fernando.
 In the older versions, the default used to add all missed sessions to the hot list.
 But, most people had recurring tasks that were hit-or-miss type.
 In other words, either you do it, or you miss it.
 It didn’t make sense to re-schedule the missed sessions.
-So, we changed the default not to add to the hot list.4 weeks, 1 day ago FernandoParticipant
+So, we changed the default not to add to the hot list.3 months, 1 week ago FernandoParticipant

 That’s why I’m suggesting a toogle option.
 That way, each user can configure it as he prefers.